Frederick Barbarossa: Early life

-Frederick was born in mid-December 1122 in Haguenau, to Duke Frederick II of Swabia and Judith of Bavaria.
-His father was from the Hohenstaufen family, and his mother was from the Welf family, the two most powerful families in The Holy Roman Empire.
+Frederick was born to Duke Frederick II of Swabia and Judith of Bavaria in mid-December 1122.
+While his birthplace is not definitely known, it was likely Hagenau, then in the Duchy of Swabia of the Holy Roman Empire and today in France.
+His mother was from the Welf family, and his father was from the Hohenstaufen family, the two most powerful families in the empire.
 The Hohenstaufens were often called Ghibellines, which derives from the Italianized name for Waiblingen castle, the family seat in Swabia; the Welfs, in a similar Italianization, were called Guelfs.
 Frederick was also a descendant of the Salian dynasty through his paternal grandmother Agnes as she was the daughter of Emperor Henry IV and Bertha of Savoy.
 He also had ties to the Ottonian dynasty through his mother Judith as she hailed from Emperor Otto II and his wife Theophanu.
 Therefore, Frederick carried on the bloodline of Emperor Otto the Great and his wives, Eadgyth and Adelaide.
 He learned to ride, hunt and use weapons at an early age, but could neither read nor write, and was also unable to speak the Latin language until later in life.
-He took part in several Hoftage during the reign of his uncle, King Conrad III, which were a form of informal and irregular assembly popular among the nobles of the Holy Roman Empire.
+He took part in several Hoftage during the reign of his uncle, King Conrad III, which were a form of informal and irregular assembly popular among the empire's nobles.
 One took place in 1141 in Strasbourg, another in 1142 in Konstanz, 1143 in Ulm, 1144 in Würzburg and 1145 in Worms.